funsho45/LQR-feedback-controller-for-an-active-suspension-system-of-a-rail-vehicle/README.md

 The second rail disturbance (RD2), also shown in Figure 12, is presented in the form of a pulse width modulation, attributing square waved impulses at six-second intervals shown in Figure 14.
 The amplitude disturbance height chosen was 0.1m with a pulse width of 50% of the period, which is three seconds and a phase delay of 0.1 seconds.
 The second disturbance was chosen to be the worst-case scenario for the active suspension system and is used in the robustness test, which will be discussed later in this dissertation in the results and discussion section.

 The next step was to create a first-order filter for the rail disturbances and derivative block to get their velocities, as shown in Figure 15.
 For railway vehicle, the railway disturbance would not necessarily be a sharp step disturbance but rather a smoother edge disturbance with some angle present, which is why a filter will be used to smooth out the disturbance.
-A first-order filter in the form of a transfer function shown in equation 19 was used to smooth out the results generated from both the step input in RD1 and the pulse width generator for RD2, as their derivatives will be taken later and to ensure the simulation is producing accurate results.
+A first-order filter in the form of a transfer function was used to smooth out the results generated from both the step input in RD1 and the pulse width generator for RD2, as their derivatives will be taken later and to ensure the simulation is producing accurate results.

 ![image](https://user-images.githubusercontent.com/73448401/100008406-569eff80-2dc5-11eb-9368-9a0a26930c1b.png)